 If you’d like to know which artists are behind each display, check out the official info page at EsMadrid!

 It wouldn’t be Christmas without the markets!
 The Spanish people love to be out and about, especially during special holiday seasons.
 That’s why, for the month of December you will notice several plaza’s, street corners and churches transforming into adorable little Christmas markets.
 The best way to get the most of these markets is to simply explore your neighbourhood!
 There will be markets all over the place selling traditional food, artisan products and christmas crafts!
-Some of the bigger markets worth noting are: Mercado de Navidad (Plaza Mayor), Fiera Mercado de Artisania (Plaza de Espana), Navidad en Oriente (Plaza Opera), Medieval Christmas Market (Plaza Jacinto Benavente) the Ice Rink, craft shop, Christmas Tree and children’s show (Plaza Callao) and the German Christmas Market (called Weihnachtsmarkt) (at the Evangelical Church Friedenskirche).
+Some of the bigger markets worth noting are: Mercado de Navidad (Plaza Mayor), Fiera Mercado de Artisania (Plaza de Espana), Navidad en Oriente (Plaza Opera), Medieval Christmas Market (Plaza Jacinto Benavente) the Ice Rink, craft shop and the Christmas Tree and children’s show (Plaza Callao).
+For more info go here.

 Christmas Tour Bus